 Megan, how do you contribute to Frequence?

-I lead the data science team, which means I analyse data from marketing campaigns to drive insight and see how we can improve on future campaigns.
-A data scientist looks to predict the future, and makes predictive models using regression (mathematically sorting out which variables have an impact), machine learning, and other advanced statistical methods.
+I lead the data science team, which means I analyze data from marketing campaigns to drive insight and see how we can improve on future campaigns.
+A data scientist looks to predict the future and makes predictive models using regression (mathematically sorting out which variables have an impact), machine learning, and other advanced statistical methods.

 That sounds complicated!
 Do you have special training?

 Yes, many years, actually!
 I have both a Master’s Degree and a Ph.D. in Statistics.
 My team has varying degrees, including Ph.D. in Mathematics, Ph.D. in Astrophysics, M.B.A.

 Traditionally, the way to measure the success of a brand’s online marketing has been to measure quantity — clicks, conversions, new visitors, etc. But that doesn’t tell us enough about a customer’s full experience with a brand.
 We want to understand the quality of the engagement and level of commitment to the brand, too, so we measure video completion rates, view-throughs, click-throughs, viewability, invalid traffic, and site visit lift.
 By combining quantity and quality, and understanding the relationship between them, we get a deeper understanding of a customers’ entire experience with a brand.
 We also look at cost and how we can pass savings on to the advertiser – we want to reach a customer by engaging them with an ad at a lower price while getting the same value from their engagement.

 What’s different about Frequence in the data science space?